seblucas/www-blog/content/en/tips/sshd-change-port.md

-/*
+---
-Title: How to change the listening port of Sshd
+title: "How to change the listening port of Sshd"
-Description:
-Author: Sébastien Lucas
-Date: 2011/05/18
-Robots: noindex,nofollow
-Language: en
-Tags: tips
-*/
+date: 2011-05-18
+tags: [tips]
+slug: sshd-change-port
+aliases: [/en/tips/sshd-change-port]
+---
 # How to change the listening port of Sshd

 Modify /etc/ssh/sshd_config to change the line :